marquezmanu/FileUtility/Readme.md

 The File Utility is in charge to upload files.
 This proxy the [uploadify](www.uploadify.com) library and use, as reference, the api of the [uploadifive](http://www.uploadify.com/documentation/), but with some differences that it will be explained below.
 Basically, it allows to address file upload features transparently to developers, interfacing differents libraries/tools.

+## Dependecies

+To have a complete user experience you should have jquery.uploadifive.js, jquery.uploadify.js and uploadify.swf.
+You can get this from the [uploadify website](http://www.uploadify.com/download/).

+The HTML5 version is the paid version, but the FLASH version is free and has the MIT License.

+If you can not afford the paid version you can use it only with the FLASH version but you will lose all the features of the HTML5 version.
+This is up to you.

+Note: you can dowload from this repo the FLASH version (jquery.uploadify.js and uploadify.swf).

 ## Implementation

 1. Create an instance of File Utility: